Minkov/pb-interactive-python/EN/11-While-Loop-Exercise/02-Problem.md

 - In case of successful transaction: "Product sold!"

-- In case of unsuccessful transaction: "Error in Transaction!"
+- In case of unsuccessful transaction: "Error in transaction!"

 - If the sum of all purchased products **exceeds or reaches the expected amount**, the program must be completed and **two lines** are printed to the console: